How to Research a Shidduch Prospect

 Preparing for the Phone Call

 Before calling references and other contacts, parents should think about the knowledge that they already have, what needs to be confirmed, and what they need to find out.
 Questions should be appropriate for each individual reference.
-Bochrim/girls should not be asked about the parents’ sholom bayis, for example.
+For example, peers (friends of the prospect) on the prospect's reference list should not be asked about the sholom bayis between their friend's parents.

 Questions should be categorized so that they may be addressed to the appropriate type of contact.
 Conversations with references are more effective when the parent uses a notepad with sections for different areas of inquiry.
 This way, parents may record information that is provided as topics change over the course of a conversation.